Last updated: 2026-04-20

 Should You Buy the 2019 Subaru Forester?

-The 2019 Subaru Forester scores 63/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 63/100, the 2019 Subaru Forester lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (45.8 per 10k sold) is above the SUV segment average of 20.3.
+Its complaint rate of 45.8 per 10,000 vehicles sold runs above the SUV segment average of 22.
 The most common reports involve visibility wiper (349).

-A pre-purchase inspection is recommended for used examples, with particular attention to visibility wiper (349).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to visibility wiper (349).
+An extended warranty is worth pricing out.

 Compared to the 2020 Subaru Forester, which scored 8 points higher.
 See also the 2018 Subaru Forester for an earlier comparison.